M4rtin23/HEX/README.md

-# imaHEX
+# ImaHEX
-HEX is a program that allow you to modify the hex colors of your files in an easy and intuitive way using images.
+ImaHEX is a program that allow you to modify the hex colors of your files in an easy and intuitive way using images.

 ## How does it work?
 imaHEX will ask you to enter your file's location.
 Then it will create a two pixels-wide image containing all the colors in that file: